Geneille/PyBer_Analysis/README.md

 ## Overview and Objectives

-Ridesharing data was collected for different cities and needs to analyzed.
-The data categorize based on city type (rural, urban, and suburban), can be used to help improve access to ride-sharing services and determine affordability for underserved neighborhoods.
+Bike ridesharing data was collected for different cities and needs to analyzed.
+The data, categorize based on city type (rural, urban, and suburban), can be used to help improve access to ride-sharing services and determine affordability for underserved neighborhoods.
 The purpose of this project was:
 * to produce a summary report of the ride sharing data by city type, including total drivers, total rides, total fares, average fare per drive and average fare per driver.

 * to create a multiple line graph that shows total weekly fares by each city type.